tymyrddin/blue/source/docs/dev/devsecops/notes/README.md

 # Notes from the security trenches: A SysEngineer’s ongoing journey

-Welcome to my ever-growing collection of security notes—where theory meets panic, best practices collide with real-world chaos, and half the battle is remembering which cloud console I’m logged into.
+Welcome to my ever-growing collection of security notes.
+Where theory meets panic, best practices collide with real-world chaos, and half the battle is remembering which cloud console I’m logged into.
 These pages are a mix of guided learning (courtesy of TryHackMe’s tough love) and hard-earned lessons from configuring things that should work but rarely do on the first try (or second, or third,...
 Consider this part documentation, part therapy session.